Containing 10 Articles of Faith

 We believe that a man may not have sexual relations with another man, nor a woman with another woman.
 To do so is called homosexuality or bisexuality both are condemned by Scripture.
 (Lev.
 18:22; 20:13; Rom.
 1:26-27; 1 Cor.
 6:9) Although to commit acts of violence against them is called vigilantism or hate crime, and is also condemned by both this church and Scripture.
 (Deut.
 32:35; Prov.
 20:22; Rom.
 12:17, 19) They should be shown the love of Christ both in being truthful about their sinfulness and loving them a person formed in the Image of God.

 Although men and women are created equal they have differing roles, as a result no women may be ordained to the pastorate in this church or serve as an ordained deacon within this church.
-This does not reflect on our view of the worth, intelligence, capability, or dignity of women, we are simply trying to follow what we believe to be God given instructions concerning order and gender.
+This does not reflect on our view of the worth, intelligence, capability, or dignity of women, we are simply trying to follow what we believe to be God given instructions concerning order and gender in respect to ordination.
 (1 Cor.
 11:8-12; 14:34; 1 Tim.
 2:11-14; 3:2; Titus 1:6; 1 Peter 3:1-2)

 VIII.
 The Redemption of Man